 John, with his observer Second Lieutenant W. T. Gilson, was credited with bringing down an enemy aeroplane, which crashed at Westroosbeke on 26th January 1917.
 John was flying in FE2d A30 with Second Lieutenant W. T. Jourdan as his observer on 1st February 1917 when his aircraft was damaged by enemy fire and both men were wounded.
 He died from his wounds on 4th February 1917 aged 24.
 Second Lieutenant Jourdan survived.

 John is buried in the Bailleul Communal Cemetery Extension, Nord, France.

-Sophie Anderton (Newcastle University) Ian Johnson (Newcastle University) Alan Callender
+Sophie Anderton, Ian Johnson, Alan Callender

-Copyright 2017 Newcastle University Library.
+Copyright 2021 Newcastle University Library.
 Designed and developed by Digital Library Services.